-The crawl space foundation designed for manufactured homes is made of an excavated floor and is typically built using poured concrete footers that go into the soil and anchor the home down.
-The manufactured home frame rests on a perimeter wall and is supported by piers strategically placed for support points, which are customized per each home.
+A crawl space foundation designed for a manufactured home is made of an excavated floor and is typically built using poured concrete footers that go into the soil and anchor the home down.
+The manufactured home frame rests on a perimeter wall and is supported by piers strategically placed for support points, which are customized to each home.

 Here are some details about crawl space foundations: